-If you are editing a multi-layered font (and have a version of FontForge configured for it) then you can also import an image into one of the foreground layers.
+If you are editing a multi-layered font then you can also import an image into one of the foreground layers.

 FontForge does best when given bitmap images.
 It will grey out the foreground and make the background transparent.
 It will also compress them when it stores them in the sfd file.
 It will handle most other image formats but does not try to optimize them in anyway.
 Please use bitmaps here.